dreadkopp/HTML_OutputOptimizer/README.md

 checkout this project, adjust default docker-compose.yml and spin it up next to your webserver

+TARGET environment will be either your full url aka: 'https://www.example.com' or your webservers ip i.e. 'https://10.0.0.1'

 caching and optimizing will be done in the container for GET requests only.
 Other methods are passed as it is